 I received my PhD from the University of Cambridge (King's College).
 The main area of my research is epistemology, especially social epistemology.
 My work centers on the value of knowledge and how epistemic language (e.g., 'knows', 'understands', 'rational') contributes to human cooperation, survival, and flourishing.
 Currently, I am writing a book on this topic titled What's the Point of Knowledge?
 I also work in cognitive science, ethics, and the philosophy of language.

 I am also passionate about teaching.
 Currently, I am a Tutorial Fellow at the New College of the Humanities, where I teach Ethics, Epistemology, and Philosophy of Science.
-You can find past students’ evaluations here.
+You can find my students’ evaluations here.